.NET Core Web API Data validation with FluentValidation

 }

-To show exact error details, we will use ModelState as shown in below code snippet.
+So, to show the exact error details, we will use ModelState as shown in below code snippet below.

 // POST api/<ProductController>